nocvp/nocvp-api-docs/source/includes/_add_media.md

 #### Query Parameters

+`Elements in bold are mandatory.
+Attributes in bold are mandatory only if Element is present, default value is shown after equals sign.`

 Parameter | Default | Description
 --------- | ------- | -----------
 isPoster | boolean | must be true for asset or category poster uploading.